zuozhenggh/learning-library/data-management-library/goldengate/veridata/intro/intro-tools.md

 ## About this Workshop

-The labs in this workshop walk you through several use cases to add and remove column mapping, purge data, and delete directories.
+The labs in this workshop walk you through use cases to add and remove column mapping, purge data, and delete directories.

 *Estimated Lab Time*: 4 hours